 Revelation 21:8 – But the fearful, and unbelieving, and the abominable, and murderers, and whoremongers, and sorcerers, and idolaters, and all liars, shall have their part in the lake which burneth with fire and brimstone: which is the second death.

 Revelation 22:15 – For without are dogs, and sorcerers, and whoremongers, and murderers, and idolaters, and whosoever loveth and maketh a lie.

 Other little foxes we may be overlooking in our lives

-  And as God says in Song of Solomon 2:15, it is "the little foxes, that spoil the vines".
+And as God says in Song of Solomon 2:15, it is “the little foxes, that spoil the vines”.
 Little sins lead to other more gross sins, so we dare not wait until we are telling gross lies before we start caring about truthfulness.
-Sine if these besetting sins that can cause others to stumble and can lead to other sins include:
+Some of these besetting sins that can cause others to stumble and can lead to other sins include:

 Let us keep each other honest and let us act as if we really care about the truth and really care about being obedient to God…

 Hebrews 10:24 – And let us consider one another to provoke unto love and to good works

 Colossians 3:9 – Lie not one to another, seeing that ye have put off the old man with his deeds

 You must be logged in to post a comment.

 by Horatius Bonar